Should you be worried?

-In today`s article, we are going to cover thumb twitching in more detail, explain why our muscles twitch and spasm and when is thumb twitching a sign of a more serious condition (ALS or carpal tunnel syndrome).
+We are also going to cover thumb twitching in more detail, explain why our muscles twitch and spasm and when is thumb twitching a sign of a more serious condition (ALS or carpal tunnel syndrome).

-What Are Muscle Twitches And What Leads To It?
+What Is Muscle Twitching And What Leads To It?

 There are many different causes of muscle twitches and spasms, and these are some of the most common ones (according to the National Library of Medicine):